mmquaynor/Web-Scraping-Automation/README.md

 ## Developer Setup

-Python, Openpyxl Selinium are  required for development.
+Python, Openpyxl and Selinium are  required for development.
 Python is used to run code and tests.
 Selinium is to scrape the web and Openpyxl is used to open and store data in the excel file.

 ### Conda